hyper-neutrino/anyfix/README.md

 Anyfix was inspired by Jelly and 05AB1E, two of my favorite golfing languages made by Dennis and Adnan (PPCG), respectively.
 It uses the Jelly SBCS.
 It was designed to support prefix, infix, postfix, or any combination of the three, by waiting for there to be enough arguments before applying an operation (instead of throwing errors) but because of that, dyads and above default to prefix and monads default to postfix.
 As soon as any of the operators have enough arguments, the first one in the program will be executed, and it will update again to see if any others can run because of the update.

+# note

+Anyfix is currently under heavy development so things may change at any time without warning.
+I will try to not break things that worked in the past but no guarantees are made.

 ## syntax

 `“string”`: string of arbitrary length. `\k` for any character `k` currently returns `k` for most `k`; changes will be made later.